morwarid1/morwarid1.github.io/_posts/2021-02-07-Instacart.md

 -----------
 ### Objectives

-My goal as a data analyst is to create a targeted marketing strategy by answering the questions of sales and Marketing team.
+My goal as a data analyst is to create a targeted marketing strategy by answering the questions of the sales and marketing team.

-Key Questions from Sales and Marketing team |
+Key Questions from the Sales and Marketing team |
 ---------------------------------------------------|
 What are the busiest days of the week and hours of the day are? |
 Times of the day when people spend the most money. |